Pampyz/TRADING-GAME/README.md

 <h5>Reward:</h5>

-$r(s_{t+1}, s_{t})$
+$r(s_{t})$

 <h5>Policy: </h5>

 $p(a_{t}|s_{t}) = \pi(s_{t})$
 <br><br>

-The specific usage of an MDP depends on the specifics of these equations.
-For instance, in control theory the reward is often defined as the difference between a target value and a measured value, and is almost always non-zero.
+How an MDP is used in practice depends on the specifics of these equations.
+For instance, in control theory the reward is often defined dependent on the difference between a target value and a measured value, meaning that it is almost always non-zero.
 The state transition function is typically not known exactly, but a close physical model can often be approximated.
-In some games the rewards are only given at the end, based on win or loss (for instance in chess).
+The goal in this setting is to find a policy which keeps the target value as close to the measured value as possible.
+This means that the reward is often negative.

-The duration of an MDP can be both fixed-length or infinite-length.
+In some games the rewards are only given at the end, based on win or loss, for instance in chess.
+In this case case, the policy needs to take into consideration that the time between an action and its positive or negative consequence might be large.

 Another example of how an MDP is used is when the reward function & dynamics are fully known.
 In that case, the goal of finding the policy that maximizes reward is equivalent to the problem of search.